SeanGol1/TheTower/README.md

 ## Use

 You must create a list of monsters that you will be using.
-I used 4 Monsters for every CR level.
-And then about 7/8 CR Levels.
+I used 4 Monsters for every CR level and about 7/8 CR Levels.

 # Setup
 Migrate the DB from the classes.
 This should create the Database and seed some data into it.
+(Biomes, Level-Rolls and Events)